srikanthbisai/srikanthbisai/README.md

- Hi there 👋
+ Hi 👋

-I'm Srikanth Bisai, a passionate full stack web developer based in India.
+  I'm Srikanth Bisai, a full stack web developer based in India.
 I am pursuing my B.Tech + M.Tech in IT from IIITM Gwalior.

 - 🔭 I’m currently working on a fullstack social media app.